cmfonseca/s3-2024/README.md

 - Code foundation
 - Greedy Construction
 - First-improvement local search
+- Best-improvement local search
 - Evaluator compatible

 ## TODO:
+- heuristic construction
+- ant system
-- Local search: best-improvement local search
+- beam search
+- grasp
+- ils
+- mmas
+- tls
+- sa
+- other solvers

 ## HOW TO USE:
 Use the debug mode to see the steps of the algorithm.